Bassanio: Role in the play

-In Act I, Scene I, Bassanio first makes an appearance while Antonio is complaining to his friends about him being sad.
+In act 1, scene 1, Bassanio first makes an appearance while Antonio is complaining to his friends about him being sad.
 Antonio's friends continue to speculate why is he upset, and Antonio asks Bassanio to tell him of the secret love he is hiding.
 Bassanio explains that he is in love with Portia and needs a loan to show his wealth and power to her.
 Even though Antonio has no money to give to Bassanio, he still promises to guarantee any loan Bassanio can find.

-In Act I, Scene III, Shylock finally agrees to lend Bassanio three thousand ducats they all agree to the loan, Bassanio offers Shylock to eat with him, but he denies the offer on the grounds of eating with Christians.
+In act 1, scene 3, Shylock finally agrees to lend Bassanio three thousand ducats they all agree to the loan, Bassanio offers Shylock to eat with him, but he denies the offer on the grounds of eating with Christians.
 After a long debate about the Jewish versus Christian morality of charging interest on loans, Shylock decides to add a clause that says that if they cannot repay the loan, Antonio will have to give a pound of his flesh.

-Bassanio's next appearance comes in Act II, Scene II, just as Launcelot decides that he wants to work for Bassanio.
+Bassanio's next appearance comes in act 2, scene 2, just as Launcelot decides that he wants to work for Bassanio.
 He explains in his reasoning that he can no longer bear working for a Jewish man and would rather work for a Christian man.
 After this, Gratiano appears and asks Bassanio if he can accompany him to Belmont.
 Before Bassanio agrees, he ensures that Gratiano will behave himself in front of Portia and the other inhabitants of Belmont.